FabriBertani/Plugin.Maui.AppRating/README.md

 /// </summary>
 Task PerformInAppRateAsync();
 ```
-> This method will raise an in-app review dialog of your current application, otherwise, it will display an alert announcing that it's not supported.
+> This method will raise an in-app review dialog of your current application, otherwise, it will display a console log error announcing that it's not supported.

 ```csharp
 /// <summary>